Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 Most of this code is written by GPT5 after a long discussion!
 Every mode has heaps options, human-me would've never done that.

+# Regression

+I am working on predicting latitude/longitude from the site embeddings alone.
+That is happening in `regress.py`.
+I am unclear how to handle replicates best as there's a lot of variability in between - by not accounting for replicates I get a test R2 of about 0.7, with grouped KFold stratification by replicate it goes down to 0.5 (better).

 # Example data

 This repository comes with a FAIRe-formatted excel sheet from an OceanOmics transect from Perth to the Cocos Keeling Islands, only 12S (MiFish-U, Miya et al.)